-Complete - Awaiting Approval: A site that has submitted its complete application and has yet to be approved to move to the training stage.
+Complete - Awaiting Approval: A site that has submitted its complete application and has yet to be approved to move forward in the Reach Out and Read startup process.

-Inactive: Reach Out and Read sites that do not complete more than three successive progress reports or have otherwise discontinued their program.
+Inactive: The status of Reach Out and Read sites that no longer participate, either due to inactivity, program discontinuation, or other factors.
+Sites that do not complete more than three successive progress reports will be deemed Inactive.
 Inactive sites must submit a new application to participate in Reach Out and Read.